randy3k/radian/README.md

 ## Settings

-_radian_ can be customized by specifying the following options in `.Rprofile` at your user home directory.
-However, when running _radian_ in vanilla mode (`radian --vanilla`), the file `.Rprofile` would not be executed.
-If persistent settings are required, one could put those options in `.radian_profile`.
+_radian_ can be customized by specifying the following options in `.radian_profile` at your user home directory.
+If a local `.radian_profile` is present at the working directory, that file is used instead.
+The options could be also specified in `.Rprofile` file, however, it is less recommended because 1. the settings are not persistent when vanilla mode is used;
-This file will be executed even if `radian` is in vanilla mode.
+2. it is conflicted with the use of packret.

 *Do not copy the whole configuration, just specify what you need!*